-A High School Student Athlete who wants to play two interscholastic sports in the same season must:
+A high school student athlete who wants to play two interscholastic sports in the same season must:

-- 1. Receive permission from the Athletic Director and the coaches of both sports before the start of the season. - 2.
+- 1. Receive permission from the Athletic Director and the coaches of both sports before the season start. - 2.
 Meet with both coaches to determine a schedule for the season. - 3.
 The agreed upon schedule must be given to the Athletic Director.

-A Junior High or High School Student Athlete who wants to participate in another LCA extra-curricular activity must follow the same procedure.
+A middle or high school student athlete who wants to participate in another LCA co-curricular activity must follow the same procedure.